Skip to main content

 On a $15K-$50K engagement, the client is making a future-value judgment every time they look at your materials.
 Does this team have a repeatable system?
 Can I bring them back next year?
 Will this make me look smart to my board?

-Ash Behrens described audits as "taking several hours" and called it "a major pain point."
+I've had consultants tell me audits take several hours and it's a major pain point.
 The time constraint is real and it affects output quality.
 When you're rushing to build a deck at midnight, the quality drops and the impression suffers.
 The client doesn't see the midnight.
 They see the output.

 The renewal and expansion pattern